2022 Israeli legislative election: Opinion polls

+Debates

 Results

 The official body administering the elections, the Central Election Committee for the 25th Knesset, released the final official results of the elections on 9 November and the chairman of the committee, Supreme Court Justice Yitzhak Amit, presented them to the President Herzog.

 The official results showed that of 6,788,804 total eligible voters, 4,794,593 cast their ballots, representing a 70.63% turnout rate.
 0.62% were declared invalid or spoiled.
 The detailed breakdown of results is as follows:

 Members of the Knesset who lost their seats

 Aftermath

-With 86% of the vote counted, the right-wing bloc led by Benjamin Netanyahu, known in Israel as the national camp, was forecasted to win a majority of seats at 65, while both leftist Meretz and Balad parties were under the electoral threshold.
+With 86% of the vote counted, the right-wing bloc led by Benjamin Netanyahu, known in Israel as the national camp, was forecast to win a majority of seats at 65, while both leftist Meretz and Balad parties were under the electoral threshold.
 As all the votes were counted, they remained under the threshold; far-right parties saw a surge in their vote share.
 In terms of votes, both blocs were neck-and-neck, with the anti-Netanyahu bloc achieving 49.5% but not gaining enough seats due to Meretz and Balad narrowly missing the electoral threshold, as 289,000 anti-Netanyahu votes went wasted in terms of seats share.
 Orly Ades, head of Israel's election panel Central Elections Committee, said Netanyahu's party Likud tried to undermine voting supervision, and described their actions as "something we've never seen before".

 Netanyahu's bloc went on to win 64 seats, while the coalition led by the incumbent prime minister Yair Lapid won 51 seats.
 In addition to Meretz and Balad, the right-wing party The Jewish Home also failed to cross the electoral threshold.
-The new majority has been variously described as the most right-wing government in Israeli history, as well as its most religious government.
+The new majority was variously described as the most right-wing government in Israeli history, as well as its most religious government.

 Lapid conceded to Netanyahu, and congratulated him, wishing him luck "for the sake of the Israeli people".
 Netanyahu received congratulatory messages from leaders around the world, including those of Canada, France, Hungary, India, Italy, Jordan, Sudan, Ukraine, the United Arab Emirates, the United States, and the United Kingdom, among others.

 On 15 November, the swearing-in ceremony for the newly elected members of the 25th Knesset was held during the opening session.
 The incoming Knesset includes 29 female lawmakers, 7 less than the last Knesset, and 28 new parliamentarians.
 The vote to appoint a new Speaker of the Knesset, which is usually conducted at the opening session, and the swearing in of cabinet members were postponed since ongoing coalition negotiations had not yet resulted in agreement on these positions.